judaicalink/judaicalink-site/content/news/experimental-search-online.md

 As we said [earlier](../plans-for-2018), we plan to develop a full text search for JudaicaLink.
 Today, we launch a first version of it, although it is still very limited.

-You can now [search](/search) our data, backed by ElasticSearch.
+You can now [search](/search) our data, backed by SOLR.
 We are currently mainly working again on the backend part of this, like the processes to populate the search index, the integration with the data pages and so on.

 This first search functionality is therefore very limited: you can search in a subset of our data fields (name/title, abstract, birthDate, deathDate, birthLocation, deathLocation) and only the first 10 results (if any) are shown, as simple links to the data pages.